albarsil/DataSharingCOVID19/readme.md

 # Comands to start mongo instance

-Run `run_mongo.sh` script and will start MongoDB at port 27017.
+Run `run_mongo.sh` script and the MongoDB will start at port 27017.

 Then, log into mongodb and run: